ATX24/atx24/README.md

+Hi!
+Im Dhilan

-# Hi, I'm Dhilan, a student studying CS, philosophy, and math @ UT Austin
+I'm studying cs, math, and philosophy at UT Austin

-## Currently
-Working at Boundary (YC W23)
+Currently, I work at Boundary (YC W23)

-## Previously
-- SWE Intern @ Balkan ID (Copilot team, authenticated MCP server)
-- Research Assistant @ UT ECE (LLM post-training quantization)
-- NASA SEES Intern (CNN architectures for mosquito classification)

-## Reach me
-dhilan.shah23@gmail.com
+Previously, I worked as a SWE Intern @ Balkan ID on the Copilot team I did research @ UT (LLM post training quantization) and NASA (CNN architectures)

+I want to be happy and help people